openfaas/openfaas.github.io/_posts/2021-05-14-r-templates.md

 ### Time series forecast

 I will use [exponential smoothing](https://en.wikipedia.org/wiki/Exponential_smoothing) as a time series forecasting method.
-The method needs a _time series_ data, that is a series of numeric values collected at some interval.
+The method needs _time series_ data, that is a series of numeric values collected at some interval.
 I use here daily updated COVID-19 case counts.
 The [data source](https://github.com/CSSEGISandData/COVID-19) is the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University.
 The flat files provided by the CSSE are further processed to provide a JSON API (read more about the [API](https://blog.analythium.io/data-integration-and-automated-updates-for-web-applications/) and its [endpoints](https://github.com/analythium/covid-19#readme), or explore the data interactively [here](https://hub.analythium.io/covidapp/)).

 ### Customize the function

 The `covid-forecast/handler.R` contains the actual R code implementing the function logic.
 You'll see an example for that below.
 The dependencies required by the handler need to be added to the `covid-forecast/DESCRIPTION` file.
-Read more about how the dependencies specified in the `DESCRIPTION` file are installed [here](https://github.com/analythium/openfaas-rstats-templates#customize-your-function).
+See how the dependencies specified in the `DESCRIPTION` file are installed [here](https://github.com/analythium/openfaas-rstats-templates#customize-your-function).

 > See [worked examples](https://github.com/analythium/openfaas-rstats-examples) for different use cases.
-Read more about the [structure of the templates](template/README.md) if advanced tuning is required, e.g. by editing the `Dockerfile`, etc.
+Read more about the [structure of the templates](https://github.com/analythium/openfaas-rstats-templates/tree/master/template#r-rstats-templates-for-openfaas) if advanced tuning is required, e.g. by editing the `Dockerfile`, etc.

 Add the forecast R package to the `covid-forecast/DESCRIPTION` file: